Bruce B. Cromer, B.F.A.

 Professor Cromer has taught such courses as: Playing Shakespeare, Moving Shakespeare, Stage Combat I and II, Laban and Body Language for the Actor, Improv, Acting Professionally, Character I, Character II, Modern Realism (Chekhov, Ibsen, and Shaw), Comedy of Manners, Physical Comedy and Unarmed Combat, Text Analysis for the Actor, etc.

-He has directed professionally for the Cincinnati Playhouse in the Park and the Human Race Theatre's school tours; his Wright State productions include Angels in America, The Learned Ladies, Company, She Stoops to Conquer, Barnaby Rudge (his own adaptation of the Dickens novel), Our Country's Good, The Tempest, The Two Gentlemen of Verona, Uncle Vanya, Coriolanus, Cymbeline, etc. He recently directed Harold Pinter's Betrayal at Xavier University.
+He has directed professionally for the Cincinnati Playhouse in the Park and the Human Race Theatre's school tours; his Wright State productions include Macbeth, Angels in America, The Learned Ladies, Company, She Stoops to Conquer, Barnaby Rudge (his own adaptation of the Dickens novel), Our Country's Good, The Tempest, The Two Gentlemen of Verona, Uncle Vanya, Coriolanus, Cymbeline, etc. He recently directed Harold Pinter's Betrayal at Xavier University.

 Bruce has created, funded, and maintained an alumni web-site for the Department of Theatre Arts, Dance, and Motion Pictures since joining the WSU faculty, in 1987.
 He is an '81 graduate of the Wright State B.F.A.
 Professional Actor Training Program.
 He was named the department's Outstanding Alumni in 2009 and given the Liberal Arts Outstanding Teaching Award in 2006.

 B.F.A. in Acting, Wright State University